JeremyWurbs/dosaku/README.md

 Modules live in the machine space.
 They are programs that do *something*.
 Modules can be anything, really.
 To be used by Dosaku, however, they must register (i.e. claim that they can do) at least one Task.
 When we ask Dosaku to *learn* something, what we are doing is asking Dosaku to *load* (download, install, load into memory, etc.) a *module* program able to do the *task*.
-Later, when Dosaku does the *Task*, what it is actually doing is running the *module* program.
+Later, when Dosaku does the *task*, what it is actually doing is running the *module* program.

-Following the above RestoreFaces example, you can see what tasks your agent knows and which Modules have been loaded
+Following the above RestoreFaces example, you can see what tasks your agent knows and which modules have been loaded
 with:

 ```python